Karaage-Cluster/karaage/docs/admin/introduction.rst

   An Institute is just a group of projects.

 :index:`institute delegate <institute delegate;definition>`
   A person who manages an institute, and can allow new project's for the institute.

 :index:`administrator <administrator;definition>`
-  A person who has administration rights and can access karaage-admin.
+  A person who has unlimited access to Karaage.

 .. index:: Karaage; features